membrane/api-gateway/distribution/examples/openapi/README.md

 - url: "https://api.predic8.de:443/shop"
 ```

-If you use the rewritten OpenAPI document for your client, than requests will be sent to Membrane at _https://api.predic8.de:443/shop_ and then forwared to the destination _http://fruit-shop.api-demos.svc.ack.predic8.de:8080/shop_.
+If you use the rewritten OpenAPI-document for your client, then requests will be sent to Membrane at _https://api.predic8.de:443/shop_ and then forwared to the destination _http://fruit-shop.api-demos.svc.ack.predic8.de:8080/shop_.

 # SSL/TLS